thosgood/this-weeks-finds/markdown/201-250/week202.md

-Of course the set of binary trees is countably infinite, and so is the set of 7-tuples of binary trees, so they can be placed in one-to-one correspondence - but that\'s boring.
-When I say \"very nice\", I mean something more interesting: starting with the isomorphism
+Of course the set of binary trees is countably infinite, and so is the set of 7-tuples of binary trees, so they can be placed in one-to-one correspondence - but that's boring.
+When I say "very nice", I mean something more interesting: starting with the isomorphism

     T ≅ x + T2